 10 breakfasts, 6 lunches and 2 dinners are included.
 You’ll need to buy the rest of your meals yourself.
 This means you can eat wherever and whenever you like and is a great opportunity to explore Filipino cuisine.

 The trip begins in Manila.
 You’ll need to fly into Manila Ninoy Aquino International Airport (MNL) on day 1 or earlier.
 One of our local team will meet you from the airport and transfer you to your starting accommodation in Manila.

-Your adventure ends in Siargao on day 17.
-You’ll need to make your way to Sayak Airport (also known as Siargao Airport).
-From here you can catch internal flights to Mactan-Cebu International Airport (CEB) or Manila Ninoy Aquino International Airport (MNL) to fly internationally.
+Your adventure ends in Boracay on day 17.
+The nearest airport is Caticlan Airport (known as Boracay Airport) which is a quick 15 minute boat ride away.
+As this is a regional airport you will need to transit through Cebu or Manila for international flights.
 If you book your internal flights early, they are extremely affordable.
 You’ll need to book your own transfer back to the airport, but your guide can help with that (or any onward travel) if you wish.

 You must be at least 18 years old to join this trip.
 British citizens can enter the Philippines for up to 30 days without a visa.
 Entry may be refused if you do not have evidence of onward travel (i.e. onward or return air ticket).
 Your passport should be valid for the proposed period of your stay.